cirosantilli/linux-cheat/kernel/index.md

 	for kernel modules, those are automatically appended to the `cpp` include search path by the default makefile

+- `include/linux`: TODO

+- `include/linux`: TODO

+	important headers there include:

+	- `fs.h`: filesystem structs

-# usr/include/linux vs usr/src/linux-headers
+## usr/include/linux vs usr/src/linux-headers

 http://stackoverflow.com/questions/9094237/whats-the-difference-between-usr-include-linux-and-the-include-folder-in-linux

 - `/usr/include/linux` is owned by libc on linux, and used to call kernel services from userspace.
 	TODO understand with a sample usage

-- `/usr/src/linux-headers-$(uname -r)/include/linux/` is a selection of some headers of the kernel, and can be used to offer access to the kernel's inner workings.
-It is useful for example for people writting kernel modules, and is automatically included by the standard module `Makefile`.
+- `/usr/src/linux-headers-$(uname -r)/include/linux/` is exactly part of the kernel tree under `include` for a given kernel version.

+	can be used to offer access to the kernel's inner workings

+	it is useful for example for people writting kernel modules, and is automatically included by the standard module `Makefile`.

+# filesystem

+linux abstracts over several hardwares and filesystem types to create a simple interface for programs

+that abstraction is called the virtual filesystem (VFS)

+## structures

+some major structures represent files

+- inode struct:

+	represents a file in the usual sense: a chunk of data on disk with medatada such as

+	- filesize
+	- timestamps.

+	located in `fs.h`:

+- file struct:

+	represents a file open for reading.

+	serveral file structs can refer to a single inode

+	it contains information such as:

+	- current position in the file
+	- mode (read only, read-write)

+	located in `fs.h`:

+- dentry struct:

+	represents a path component

+	ex: the path `/usr/bin/env` will have the following path components:

+	- /
+	- usr
+	- bin
+	- env

+	and each one has an associated `dentry` object

+	located in `dcache.h`

+	it facilitates directory operations, and contains fields such as:

+	- pointer parent dentry

+# process

+the kernel manages user processes and kernel processes, scheduling them with some algorithm so that users see all process make some progress more or less at the same time.

+in the kernel, the following contexts exist:

+- regular process context.
+- interrupt handler context.
+Restrictive, cannot sleep.

+# memory

+the following kinds of memory exist for the kernel:

+- normal

+- high memory

+	Harder to work with, but useful if you need lots of memory.

+	TODO understand better.

+- DMA

+	Used for hardware access communication

+	TODO understand better